-In simple terms, inventory management is defined as any practice undertaken to handle your inventory.
+In simple terms, inventory management is any practice you would undertake to handle your inventory.
 Your inventory is your stock - those items that your business holds with the intention of selling.

-While inventory management might not be the most exciting aspect of running a business, it’s importance shouldn’t be underestimated.
+While inventory management might not be the most exciting aspect of running a business, you cannot underestimate its importance.
 Why?
 Simply put, it can make or break your business.

 A few inventory management techniques to consider include:

 Shortened as FIFO, it means that your oldest stock is sold first rather than your newest stock.
 While this method works best for perishable products, it can work just as well for non-perishable products.

 Otherwise known as accurate forecasting, demand forecasting refers to the ability to predict customer demand.
 While it’s not the easiest technique to master, it’s worth considering since it can create repeat customers.

 As Joffrey Collignon and Joannes Vermorel point out, this method “aims to draw managers’ attention on the critical few (A-items) and not on the trivial many (C-items)”.
-It’s also referred to as Selective Inventory Control.
+It’s also referred to as selective inventory control.

 Days of Supply, or DOS as it is commonly known, is defined as “the number of days a product will be on your shelf before replenishment is necessary”.

 These factors include, but are not limited to:

 Just to note, whenever you stock your gondola, you must ensure that the days of supply for each of your products are as close as possible to the overall DOS of your gondola.

 “When DOS is extended beyond the shelf by including stock held at stores and distribution centres, the DOS calculation can be particularly helpful for overall replenishment.”

-It’s also worth remembering: in-store experience and customer satisfaction needs to be at the top of the list for any store manager.
+It’s also worth remembering: in-store experience and customer satisfaction need to be at the top of the list for any store manager.
 A partially empty shelf means that it’s not.
 And the last thing you’d want to see as a manager (or even as a customer) are staff members running back and forth in an attempt to restock empty shelves.

 And it’s purpose is to “keep inventory flowing through the supply chain by maintaining efficient order and line item fill rates”.

 Why is this approach better for listing and delisting products?
-Here are three reasons:

-1. Your product lifestyles are managed from start to finish;
+- Your product lifestyles are managed from start to finish;

-3. Your products can't be sold out of the shop.
+- Your products can't be sold out of the shop.